 4. Coffee

 A cup of coffee can really give you a pick-me-up when you need it.
-The caffeine in coffee has an overwhelmingly positive effect on alertness, concentration and moodiness, per research published in Practical Neurology in April 2016.
+The caffeine in coffee has an overwhelmingly positive effect on alertness, concentration and moodiness, per April 2016 research in Practical Neurology.

-Consume too much caffeine, however, and that can lead to the jitters, which might make you feel more distracted than focused.
-Also, remember that caffeine is also found in non-herbal teas, chocolate, energy drinks and even some medications.
+But drinking too much caffeine can lead to the jitters, which might make you feel more distracted than focused.
+Take a look at the labels of products you drink or use, as some non-herbal teas, chocolates, energy drinks and even medications can have caffeine.

 5. Berries